semaphore-protocol/website/versioned_docs/version-V2/technical-reference/contracts.md

 Semaphore includes two types of contracts:

 - [**Base contracts**](https://github.com/semaphore-protocol/semaphore/tree/main/contracts/base): they allow you to use the main protocol features (i.e. verify a proof or manage Merkle trees/groups).
-- [**Extension contracts**](https://github.com/semaphore-protocol/semaphore/tree/main/contracts/extensions): they contain application logic and could be used for specific use-cases (e.g. anonymous voting).
+- [**Extension contracts**](https://github.com/semaphore-protocol/semaphore/tree/main/contracts/extensions): they contain application logic for specific use-cases (e.g. anonymous voting).

 Contracts can be used with the `@semaphore-protocol/contracts` NPM package.
 Semaphore also provides a pre-deployed contract that extends the base contracts and can be used with the appropriate interface.
 Their addresses can be found in the [README](https://github.com/semaphore-protocol/semaphore#deployed-contracts) file.